benpiano800/BARE/README.md

 Also commit any pictures of national parks that could be used as desktop wallpapers

 This system is subject to the GNU General Public License.
 Please see LICENSE file for details.

+# Installation
+Installing BARE is simple.
+All you need is a USB stick of at least 8GB, the ISO image, and an image writing program such as dd.
+Write the ISO to your USB and boot from it.
+That's all!
+The image is persistant, so feel free to create your own files or whatever.
+However, there is currently no method of updating without re-formatting the USB, so keep that in mind.